behnamazimi/js-service-wrapper/README.md

         });
 ```

-There are six pre-defined hooks that we can set them to the `ServiceWrapper` or on each `ClientWrapper`s to affect the services.
+There are six pre-defined hooks that you can set them to the `ServiceWrapper` or on each `ClientWrapper`s to affect the services.
  1. `HOOKS.BEFORE_FIRE` calls before client service calling, but this hook is not async, and the fire will not wait for this.
  2. `HOOKS.BEFORE_RESOLVE` calls when the service client promise is resolving, and the value that it returns will send as the resolve parameter.
  3. `HOOKS.BEFORE_REJECT` calls when the service client promise is rejecting, and the value that it returns will send as the reject parameter.
  4. `HOOKS.AFTER_SUCCESS` calls exactly before the resolve and this is not async to.
  5. `HOOKS.AFTER_FAIL` calls exactly before the reject and this is not async to.
- 6. `HOOKS.UPDATE_REQUEST_CONFIG` with this hook we can update the request config before fire.
+ 6. `HOOKS.UPDATE_REQUEST_CONFIG` with this hook you can update the request config before fire.